tiagoserrastudios/HelperUIAnimation/README.md

   SlideDirection { None, FromTop, FromBottom, FromLeft, FromRight, ToTop, ToBottom, ToLeft, ToRight }
   FadeEffect { None, FadeIn, FadeOut }

-Dosent Matter your what screen Resolution you are using, it ll recalculate whenever the the parent gets activated
+Dosen't matter what screen Resolution you are using, it ll recalculate whenever the parent gets activated